department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

     links:
     - url: /employment/vocational-rehab-and-employment/
       title: Vocational Rehabilitation and Employment (VR&E)
-      description: If your service-connected disability limits your ability to work or prevents you from working, find out if you can get VR&E benefits and services like help with exploring employment options and getting more training if required.
+      description: If your service-connected disability limits your ability to work or prevents you from working, find out if you can get VR&E benefits and services—like help exploring employment options and getting more training if required.
 ---

 <div class="va-introtext">